Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Real Estate Disputes in Tennessee.

-A quiet title action asks the court to declare the rightful owner and remove competing claims from the record.
-The work covers chain-of-title diligence, naming proper defendants (including missing or unknown heirs), and obtaining a final order that the title company will accept on the next sale or refinance.
+A quiet title suit asks the court to declare the rightful owner and strip the competing claims off the record.
+The work is the chain-of-title diligence, naming every proper defendant — including missing or unknown heirs — and getting a final order specific enough that a title underwriter will accept it on the next sale or refinance.
+The usual triggers are long-vacant property with broken probate history, tax-sale parcels with lingering pre-sale interests, old recorded mortgages or judgments that were never released, and adverse-possession claims that turn long-running use into title.

-Tennessee quiet-title actions are filed in the Chancery Court of the county where the property sits.
-The complaint names the plaintiff (the party claiming title), every party with a record interest (mortgagees, lien holders, prior owners, heirs), and any unknown parties who might claim an interest.
-Service on known defendants follows the standard rules; unknown or missing parties typically require service by publication after a court order finding due-diligence search has been done.
+These are filed in the Chancery Court of the county where the property sits.
+The complaint names you, every party with a record interest, and any unknown parties who might claim one; known defendants are served the normal way, while missing or unknown parties usually require service by publication after the court is satisfied a diligent search was done.
+From there it moves through pleadings, discovery if anyone contests it, and a final order.

 Service area